Upsonic/Client/README.md

 ## Support & Questions

-For any questions or if you encounter an issue, please reach out to our support team at support@upsonic.co or open an issue on the project's GitHub page.
+For any questions or if you encounter an issue, please reach out to our support team at info@upsonic.co or open an issue on the project's GitHub page.